The Creation of the UniverseFrom The Science of Spirituality

 4a – The Creation of the Universe

-A full-grown universe didn’t just suddenly manifest – such a complex structure needed to be carefully designed and constructed step by step.
-But before we delve into the process of creation I need to clarify some of the terminology used and provide you with some important background information.
+A full-grown universe didn’t just suddenly manifest – such a complex structure needed to be carefully designed and constructed step by step, by the process known as evolution.
+But before we delve into the creation process, I need to clarify some of the terminology used and provide you with some important background information.

 Positive and Negative Existence

-The universe can be described as “positive existence” (or just simply “existence”) and anything outside of the universe (i.e. the metaverse) can be described as “negative existence” (which is not the same as non-existence).
+The universe can be described as “positive existence” (or just simply “existence”) and anything outside of the universe (i.e. the metaverse) can be described as “negative existence”.
 Negative existence does not mean something doesn’t exist; it means it exists beyond space and time in a “reality” that we cannot even begin to comprehend.

-The Infinite is the metaverse; the passive Creator; the Ain Soph of Kabbalah; the Parabrahman of Hinduism; the sum total of positive and negative existence.
-The Infinite is the ultimate GOD of Gods, but he is a passive God that supplies and maintains the primordial matter and energy of the metaverse that his “children” need to build their own universes.
-Everything that exists (and also everything that does not exist) is sustained by the endless power of the Infinite.
+The Infinite is the metaverse; the ultimate Creator; GOD of Gods; the Ain Soph of Kabbalah; the Parabrahman of Hinduism; the sum total of positive and negative existence.
+Everything that exists, and everything that doesn’t manifestly exist, is sustained by the endless power of the Infinite.
 The Infinite is the father of everything and also the mother of everything.
-When the two aspects of energy (father) and matter (mother) combine an infinite number of primordial atoms or monads (sons) are born into existence.
-The monads are initially unconscious but they have the potential to become Absolutes (fully realised and liberated Gods of their own universes).
+When the two aspects of energy (father) and matter (mother) combine an infinite number of primordial atoms or monads (“sons”) are born into existence.
+The monads are initially unconscious but they have the potential to become Gods or Absolutes in their own right.

 The word “infinite” is usually understood to mean “endless”, but it actually has two aspects – it is without beginning and without end.
-So questions like “where did it come from?”, “what existed before it?” and “will it ever end?” are meaningless.
+So questions like “Where did it come from?”, “What existed before?” and “Will it ever end?” are meaningless.
 The Infinite has always been and always will be.
 The infinite encompasses everything, so nothing can be outside of it.
 The Kabbalistic term “Ain” is usually understood to mean “nothing” in the sense of an empty void beyond the Infinite (Ain Soph), but that is impossible since nothing can “exist” beyond infinity.
-So perhaps it is best to describe Ain as “not even nothing”, or to forget about it completely because it is impossible.
+So perhaps it is best to describe Ain as “not even nothing”.

-The Absolute is the creator of the universe, the Ain Soph Aur (limitless light) of Kabbalah, The Brahman of Hinduism.
+The Absolute is the universal consciousness that creates each universe; the Ain Soph Aur (limitless light) of Kabbalah; The Brahman of Hinduism.
 “Absolute” (from the Latin Absolutum) means freed or liberated.
-The Absolute is a perfected monad that has liberated itself from the illusion of the universe it “grew up” in and has become the unmanifest God of his own Universe.
-It therefore spans negative existence and positive existence.
-The Absolute can focus his attention inwards on the universe, or outwards into the metaverse.
+The Absolute is a perfected monad that has liberated itself from the “illusion” of the universe it “grew up” in and has become the God of his own Universe.
+The Absolute spans negative existence and positive existence (with its universe), and can focus his attention inwards on the universe, or outwards into the metaverse.

 Like everything else in existence, the Absolute has three aspects: